UPDATE: This restaurant is now closed.

 The imaginative menu is varied enough to keep us interested, so I know I’ll be visiting Osteria Waggon & Horses again.
 Service was friendly and attentive and we felt as though they genuinely cared about our experience.
 It’s apparent there is a lot of pride in the food as well as the beautifully decorated premises.
 Osteria Waggon and Horses is definitely a gem worth checking out.
-I’d like to thank Naomi for her insight and fine company!

 The owners, managers or staff did not invite me to visit this establishment and were unaware that my experience would be the basis of a written review.
 It is based on my experience at my own cost and I did not receive compensation for my review.